Flu

 Important note:

-• In addition to local health care providers, pharmacies will also have high-dose flu vaccine this season for individuals 65 years and older, free of charge
+• Health care providers and pharmacies have high-dose flu vaccine available for people 65 years and older, free of charge

 • Pharmacies can only vaccinate children two years of age and older